 Hi everyone, I hope you’re having a great week!
 I recently heard from a few readers that artwork is one of the most challenging home decor items to shop for.
 I definitely don’t disagree!
 It has to fit the size of your wall, be the right shape, match the rest of the decor in the room, you need to love the frame – and it has to fit within your budget!
 And let’s face it, artwork can be expensive!
 We’ve been in our home for just over five years now, and believe it or not I still have a few empty walls that need some love.
 I definitely take my time sourcing artwork for my own home – so you shouldn’t feel bad if you do too. 🙂 So if you’re wondering where to buy coastal artwork, this post is definitely for you!

-Below you’ll find my top five go-to sources for artwork (and some runner’s up), as well as some of my own favorite coastal pieces.
+Below you’ll find my top go-to sources for artwork (and some runner’s up), as well as some of my own favorite coastal pieces.

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

 I especially recommend Minted if you love photography art.
 They offer some truly stunning beach photos from so many photographers, each with their own unique styles.
+I also love that by purchasing from Minted, you’re supporting small, independent photographers and artists.

 One of my go-to’s for all home decor, I know I can rely on Pottery Barn for beautiful, quality artwork.
 Some of the options I included come in multiple sizes and frame colors.
 This again makes it much easier to find artwork that fits with your home’s current decor.